ClickHouse/homebrew-clickhouse/README.md

 ## Running ClickHouse server

-Do not use `sudo` ever.
+Do not use `sudo`, ever.
 Do not start the ClickHouse server manually, instead use `brew services`:

 ```sh
 brew services start clickhouse